NCSU-SE-2024/PackTravel_v2/README.md

 <h2>What is Packtravel?</h2>

 PackTravel is an innovative platform designed to help university students explore beyond campus boundaries.
-Recognizing the limitations of on-campus transportation options, PackTravel offers a solution for students without personal vehicles to easily travel off-campus.
+Recognizing the limitations of on-campus transportation options, PackTravel offers a solution for students without personal vehicles to travel off-campus easily.

 **So, let's go for Packtravel**